searchstax/searchstudio-ux-samples/pages/js/smart-answers-standalone/README.md

 ## How the sample works

 The main HTML file is [index.html](./index.html).
-It has the following block of custom implementation of search input that does not fire search just imitates custom implementations:
+It has the following block of custom implementation of search input that does not fire search, just imitates custom implementations where `custom-query-input` is the input search box and search is fired on the click of `custom-search-button`.
 ```html
 <input id="custom-query-input"></input>
 <button id="custom-search-button">Search</button>